This feature has been removed from NDB Cluster, and is no longer supported. See Section 3.4, “What is New in NDB Cluster”, for more information.

 This section describes the web-based graphical configuration installer included as part of the NDB Cluster 7.6 distribution.
-This version of the installer differs in many respects from that supplied with NDB 7.5 and earlier releases; if you are using NDB 7.5, see Section 4.1, “The NDB Cluster Auto-Installer (NDB 7.5)”, for relevant information.
+This version of the installer differs in many respects from that supplied with NDB 7.5 and earlier releases; if you are using NDB 7.5, see Section 4.8, “The NDB Cluster Auto-Installer (NDB 7.5) (No longer supported)”, for relevant information.
 Some of the key improvements are listed here:

 Persistent storage in an encrypted file as an alternative to cookie-based storage, now used by default